The Land Called Australia

 The capital of Australia is Canberra.

 Australians call different parts of their country by different names:

 Is the sparsely populated arid interior of Australia.
 It makes up almost 85% of Australian landmass.
 The Outback is both harsh and breathtakingly beautiful.
-It's like no other place on
+It's like no other place on earth.

 The People of Australia